trivago/gollum/docs/producers/statsd.rst

   Note that automatic fuse recovery logic depends on each producer's implementation.
   By default this setting is set to 10.

-**Address**
+**BatchMaxMessages**
-  Address defines the host and port to bind to.
+  BatchMaxMessages defines the maximum number of messages to send per batch.
-  This is allowed be any ip address/dns and port like "localhost:5880".
+  By default this is set to 500.

+**BatchTimeoutSec**
+  BatchTimeoutSec defines the number of seconds after which a batch is flushed automatically.
+  By default this is set to 10.

+**Prefix**
+  Prefix defines the prefix for stats metric names.
-  By default this is set to ":81".
+  By default this is set to "gollum.".

-**Path**
+**Server**
-  Path defines the url path to listen for.
+  Server defines the server and port to send statsd metrics to.
-  By default this is set to "/".
+  By default this is set to "localhost:8125".

-**ReadTimeoutSec**
-  ReadTimeoutSec specifies the maximum duration in seconds before timing out read of the request.
+**UseMessage**
+  UseMessage defines whether to cast the message to string and increment the metric by that value.
+  If this is set to true and the message fails to cast to an integer, then the message with be ignored.
+  If this is set to false then each message will increment by 1.
-  By default this is set to 3 seconds.
+  By default this is set to false.

+**StreamMapping**
+  StreamMapping defines a translation from gollum stream to statsd metric name.
+  If no mapping is given the gollum stream name is used as the metric name.

 Example
 -------

 .. code-block:: yaml

-	- "producer.Websocket":
+	- "producer.Statsd":
 	    Enable: true
 	    ID: ""
 	    Channel: 8192